sneakaway-studio/explode-the-web/tutorial/markdown/3-dom.md

 <div class="twocolumn">
 <div class="col">

-1. Download the [`assets.zip`](https://github.com/sneakaway-studio/explode-the-web/tree/main/extension) file you'll need to continue the tutorial.
+1. Download the <a target="_blank" href="https://github.com/sneakaway-studio/explode-the-web/tree/main/extension">`assets.zip`</a> file you'll need to continue the tutorial.
 1. Unzip the folder and place it in your `explode-tutorial` project folder.
 1. Your structure should look like this >